Why Generator Power Problems Can Damage Electronics (And How to Prevent It)

 Warning Signs Your Generator Power Is Unsafe

-• Displays flicker or dim unexpectedly
+• Displays flicker, pulse, or dim unexpectedly

 • Devices reset repeatedly